 Let's just get this straight.
 The first rule about on-airplane skincare routines is you shouldn't be doing them.
 What you should do instead is an intense skincare routine before you board, followed by another when you land.

 Why shouldn't you do your skincare on the plane, you ask?
-Exposing your bare skin to recycled airplane air is never good.
-Essentially, the air on a plane is dryer than normal air, and will dry your skin out more than normal air would.
+Exposing your bare skin to recycled airplane air is probs not ideal.
+The air on a plane is dryer than normal air, and will dry your skin out more than normal air would.
 If you board the plane and then do your skincare routine, you've already exposed your bare skin to that air and it's going to result in your skin feeling like the Sahara.
 What you really want is to have already applied your skincare so it acts as a barrier between your skin and that dry, dry air.